What is Double Billing in Medical Billing

 - Include the same date of service

-Double billing can result in delayed claims and ultimately in loss in payment.
+Double billing can result in delayed claims and ultimately in loss of payment.
 It may consequently affect the provider’s reputation and invite illegitimate investigation.